act-rules/act-rules.github.io/_rules/bypass-blocks-cf77f2.md

 [document]: https://dom.spec.whatwg.org/#concept-document 'DOM definition of Document'
 [document has main]: https://act-rules.github.io/rules/b40fd1 'Rule Document Has a Main Landmark'
 [document has instrument to main]: https://act-rules.github.io/rules/ye5d6e 'Rule Document Has an Instrument to Move Focus to the Main Area of Content'
-[document has heading for main]: https://act-rules.github.io/rules/047fe0 'Rule Document Has Heading for the Main Area of Content'
+[document has heading for main]: https://act-rules.github.io/rules/047fe0 'Rule Document Has Heading for Non-Repeated Content'
 [focusable]: #focusable 'Definition of Focusable'
 [html web page]: #web-page-html 'Definition of Web Page (HTML)'
 [included in the accessibility tree]: #included-in-the-accessibility-tree 'Definition of Included in the Accessibility Tree'